c4spar/deno-cliffy/keypress/README.md

 ## ❯ Usage

+There are two ways to use this module.
+You can use the `keypress()` method, which returns a global instance of the `KeyPress` class, or you can create a new instance of the `KeyPress` class.
+There is no difference between these two ways, except that the `keypress()` method always returns the same instance, unless the `.dispose()` method is called.
+In this case a new instance is returned.

 ## Promise

 The keypress module can be used as promise.
-The promise reads one chunk from stdin and returns and event for the first character from the chunk.
+It reads one chunk from stdin and returns an `KeyboardEvent` for the first parsed character.

 ```typescript
 import {